 Christian Service Requirements and Forms

-The purpose of the Christian Service Requirement is to assist and to encourage students to apply their learning in practical service to others.
+The purpose of Christian Service Requirement is to insure that students apply their learning in practical service to others.
 Service to others is a characteristic desired of CCS graduates.
 Our example is Jesus Christ, Himself, who “did not come to be served, but to serve..."
-Matthew 20:28.
+Matthew 22:28.

-Approval for all work must be secured before October 15.
-A school form will be provided to each student in advance which will require the signature of the student, parent, and pastor/supervisor of this volunteer work.
-That form, describing the volunteer work, will be approved by the appropriate school authorities.
+A form will be provided for each student in advance (links below), which will require the signature of the student, parent, and pastor or supervisor of this volunteer work.
+The appropriate school authorities will approve that form, describing the volunteer work.
 The student may then begin the service.
-Work for the appropriate school year must be completed before April 30 of that year.
+(Point of emphasis - work should be approved before it is started.)

 At the conclusion of this service, the pastor/supervisor will evaluate the work done.
-The school will give the student credit on a pass/fail basis.
-No other grade will be issued.
-The service, however, must be completed in a satisfactory manner each year as a graduation requirement.
+There may be periodic reports during the service as well.
+The school will give the student credit on a pass/fail basis...no other grade.
+The service, however, must be completed in a satisfactory manner each year as a graduation requirement to be promoted.